Medicinal Plant Lexicon

 Interactions

-The effect of anticoagulant drugs may increase, the effect of drugs to increase excretion of uric acid may be reduced.
+The effect of anticoagulant drugs may increase, and the effect of drugs to increase uric acid excretion may be reduced.

 References